wp-plugins/jonradio-multiple-themes/readme.txt

 You will probably want to make it the WordPress Current Theme defined in the Appearance-Themes admin panel, so that you will have instant access to the Theme's many Options, especially if the Theme has its own Section(s) of the Admin panel menu.

-The plugin's Advanced Setting "Select Theme for Everything" can be used to select another Theme to be used everywhere except for the specific Page(s) or Post(s) where you wish the WordPress Current Theme to appear.
+The plugin's Advanced Setting **Select Theme for Everything** can be used to select another Theme to be used everywhere except for the specific Page(s) or Post(s) where you wish the WordPress Current Theme to appear.

 = Will this plugin work with Paid Themes? =